EmbarkStudios/physx-rs/README.md

 physx-rs consists of two crates, physx and physx-sys.
 If you only merged changes to one of them, only that one needs a new release.

-1. Look at `physx/CHANGELOG.md` and `physx-sys/CHANGELOG.md` and `api/module/CHANGELOG.md` to determine
-whether both or only one of the crate needs updating, and what [semantic version](https://semver.org/) bump we need
+1. Look at `physx/CHANGELOG.md` and `physx-sys/CHANGELOG.md` to determine whether both or only one of the crate needs updating, and what [semantic version](https://semver.org/) bump we need

 2. Review the list of changes in the changelogs and compare with the git commit diffs to the previous release and make sure we've captured and described all changes well and that they are semantically correct

-2. Create a branch: git checkout -b release-physx-0.x.y
+3. Create a branch: `git checkout -b release-physx-0.x.y`

-3. Update relevant changelogs (also update the diff links at the bottom of them!)
+4. Update relevant changelogs (also update the diff links at the bottom of them!)

-4. Make a PR from your branch, get it reviewed and merged.
+5. Make a PR from your branch, get it reviewed and merged.
 If in doubt about what the PR should look like, just look at previous release PRs

+6. Run `cargo publish` in the physx and physx-sys directories as appropriate.

-5. Once merged, tag the merge with physx-v0.x.y and/or physx-sys-v0.z.w tags as appropriate:
+7. Once published without errors, tag the merge with `physx-v0.x.y` and/or `physx-sys-v0.z.w` tags as appropriate:

     ```bash
     git tag physx-v0.x.y -m ""
     git tag physx-sys-v0.x.y -m ""
     git push --tags
     ```

-6. Run `cargo publish` in the physx and physx-sys directories as appropriate.

 ## Contributing